minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 # CoronaTester Prototype - Test Result Provisioning

 In the CoronaTester project we are prototyping a means of presenting a digital proof of a negative test result.
-This document describes the step a party needs to take to be able to provide test results that the CoronaTester app could use to provide proof of negative test.
+This document describes the steps a party needs to take to be able to provide test results that the CoronaTester app could use to provide proof of negative test.

 ## Overview